 RESOURCES & SUPPLeMENTAL MATERIALS

 The following resources have been compiled to support and deepen your engagement with course themes across all sessions.
 None are required, but each offers valuable context for the ideas, histories, and debates we'll be exploring together.
 While organized by class, you may find that any of these materials resonate at different points throughout the course.
 You'll also find a glossary of key terms to reference throughout.
+This page will continue to be updated throughout the course.

 Session 1: Culture Is A Battlefield